 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

 - You should use Manuscript Preparation Template in order to prepare Manuscript File.
 Copyright statement should be upload.
-You can download them from the link below.
+You can download them from Author Guidelines web page.

 - Where available, URLs for the references have been provided.

 - The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 Guidelines for Publishing Papers in the International Dental Research

 Writing an effective article is a challenging assignment.
 The following guidelines are provided to assist authors in submitting manuscripts.

 The International Dental Research publishes original and review articles related to the scientific and applied aspects of dentistry.
 Moreover, the International Dental Research has a diverse readership that includes full-time clinicians, full-time academicians, residents, students and scientists.
 Effective communication with this diverse readership requires careful attention to writing style.

 Manuscript Preparation Template should be used in order to prepare Manuscript File.
 Click to Download

 Copyright Statement should be signed and uploaded.
 Click to Download